 Pennsylvania to Wyoming Moving Guide

 Planning a 1,783 mile interstate move from Pennsylvania to Wyoming?
 This moving guide will help you compare living in Pennsylvania vs Wyoming across 7 important categories.
-Compare the pros & cons (like high population density vs open spaces), food & health (like Philly Cheesesteak vs Bison Steak), real estate & housing (colonial and victorian vs ranch and mountain), weather & wardrobe, cost of living & taxes (it's more expensive in Pennsylvania), politics & religion, and education.
+Compare the pros & cons (like local wage taxes vs no state income tax), food & health (like Philly Cheesesteak vs Bison Steak), real estate & housing (colonial and victorian vs ranch and mountain), weather & wardrobe, cost of living & taxes (it's more expensive in Pennsylvania), politics & religion, and education.

 Key Takeaways: